 US-based startup LeoLabs provides data services for precision tracking and monitoring of satellites using their orbital products and phased-array radars.
 The startup also provides data for quick location and identification of new payloads to LEO through ephemerides.
 Their data services provide space intelligence and awareness by tracking satellites and space debris in real-time using a network of radars.

-The innovation areas outlined in this research on 10 SpaceTech Trends only scratch the surface of what we found during our analysis.
-Identifying new opportunities and emerging technologies to implement into your business early on goes a long way in gaining a competitive advantage and becoming an industry leader.
+The SpaceTech Industry Trends & Startups outlined in this report only scratch the surface of trends that we identified during our in-depth research.
+Among others, communication, advanced manufacturing, robotics, big data, material science, and 3D printing will transform the sector as we know it today.
+Identifying new opportunities and emerging technologies to implement into your business early on goes a long way in gaining a competitive advantage.
+Get in touch to easily and exhaustively scout relevant technologies & startups that matter to you.